Make a booking now Campus Online Login

 • Three assessed tasks:

-– Critical Analysis Task (3000 words).
-An analysis of the application of implementation science to the development of inclusive provision, including critical analysis of the delivery of the
+• Critical Analysis Task (3000 words).
+An analysis of the application of implementation science to the development of inclusive provision, including critical analysis of the delivery of the planned change.

 Are you eligible?

-Do you have an undergraduate degree?
-You will need one to take this module.
+You will need an undergraduate degree to take this module.

 It is expected that delegates starting this module will have already completed other relevant qualifications and/or experience.